collective/transmogrify.pathsorter/README.txt

 Introduction
 ============

-If items are at the same level in a folder then they will be sorted based on a _path and then '_sortorder' key as given by transmogrify.webcrawler.
+If items are at the same level in a folder then they will be sorted based on a _path and then an optional '_sortorder' key.
+For example transmogrify.webcrawler gives each item a _siteorder based on when it first discovered that link so links at the top of a page will therefore be resorted to before links first discovered at the bottom of a page if they are in the same folder.

 In addition